 The best way to hear the whole story is to let the people who know it best tell it in their own words.
 That's what The Bird Emergency is all about.
 Long form conversations, so you can get all of the details and get way down into the rabbit holes, and learn much more about the wonderful researchers, activists and leaders in the avian world.

 About the Host

 Grant is a Bird Nerd, and has been an advocate for the birds under pressure from habitat reduction, pollution, pesticides, poaching, trafficking, smuggling and the loss of biodiversity due to climate change.

 All his life he has been intensely interested in the birds around him, and yearned to travel to far off places to learn more about the birds, the people who live with them, and the people who study them and protect them.
 The picture above shows Grant attempting to interview a pair of hornbills in Bali in 2014.
 He now chooses better guests, and has honed his interview techniques, so that researchers, practical conservationists and other bird-loving advocates can thell their sories in their own words.

 Join Grant and meet some of the heroes in bird conservation, research and positive action, while learning about some of the most vulnerable threatened bird species in the world.

 Join Us & Never Miss an Update!

-Do you want to know when a new stream is scheduled, when a new podcast has been released, when a new Bird Nerd Trivia session has been scheduled, check out new merch, or just know what issues are front of mind for us?
+Do you want to know when a new stream is scheduled, when a new podcast has been released, what are the topics and upcoming guests for the livestreams, or just know what issues are front of mind at The Bird Emergency?
 Get the updates and newsletter.